An X-ray diffractometer consists mainly of 4 elements: an X-ray tube, a sample holder, an X-ray detector and a Goniometer.

 Filtering is required to produce the monochromatic X-rays necessary for diffraction.
 Copper is the most commonly used target material for monocrystalline diffraction.
 These X-rays are collimated and directed on the sample.
 During rotation of the sample and the detector, the X-ray intensity is collected as peaks in a spectrum.
 When the incident X-ray geometry interacting with the sample satisfies the Bragg equation, interference occurs and causes a particular peak of intensity.
 The X-Rays detector and a signal processing chain converts it into a counting rate which is then used by a data processing and display software.

-The mechanical system of an X-ray diffractometer is designed so that the sample rotates in the path of the X-ray beam collimated at an angle while the X-ray detector is mounted on an arm to collect X-ray diffracted X-rays. rotating with 2θ angle.
+The mechanical system of an X-ray diffractometer is designed so that the sample rotates or vibrate in the path of the X-ray beam collimated at an angle while the X-ray detector is mounted on an arm to collect X-ray diffracted X-rays. rotating with 2θ angle.
 This assembly that holds the angle while swiveling the sample is a goniometer.